Greece Moments Greece Moments

 Getting around Halki

-Halki is a very small island and there is only one village, which is also the port.
-Cars are in short supply, so there is no possibility to rent a vehicle.
-You move on foot, hitchhiking, with the Island bus or taxi away.
+Halki is a very small island with only one village, which is also the port.
+Cars are scarce, so there is no option to rent a vehicle.
+You get around on foot, by hitchhiking, or by taking the island bus or taxi.

 Chalki Taxi Mietwagen Fortbewegung